 - There are no refunds of fees unless the course related to the fee is dropped, or one withdraws prior to the last day to drop without financial penalty.
 (Note: Fees associated with a service provided to the student prior to the last day to drop a course without financial penalty, such as a drug screening fee, will not be refunded, even if the student withdraws from the course associated with the fee prior to the last day to drop without financial penalty.).

 Charges will be adjusted according to these financial policies and the credits taken by the student.
 Complete withdrawal from the university is covered under the refund and withdrawal policy.
 Dropping a class or withdrawing completely will more than likely have a negative impact on your ability to access federal aid for the next academic year.
-See Satisfactory Academic Progress policy under the Aid Policies drop-down menu on the Student Financial Services webpage and check with your financial counselor before dropping a class or withdrawing.
+See Satisfactory Academic Progress policy above and check with your financial counselor before dropping a class or withdrawing.

 Military Call to Active Duty